gregfelice/phoenix/README.md

 **Observations**
 - Deepseek
   - I observed Deepseek 14b and 32b giving the best outputs.
-I interpereteted 32b's results as showing an ability to think ahead and play out scenarios in a way that improved its outputs.
+I interpreted 32b's results as showing an ability to think ahead and play out scenarios in a way that improved its outputs.
   - I observed Deepseek 7b making lots of language mistakes, often mixing Mandarin and English.
 This is a problem the Deepseek R1 paper talks about.
   - Deepseek 1.5b outputs were unintelligible.
 - Qwen